 3. Hire the right people

-Providing high-quality, reliable customer support means that finding and hiring a great customer team is crucial.
+Providing high-quality, reliable customer support means that finding and hiring a great customer support team is crucial.
 Some key questions you should ask when hiring support team members:

 - What skills should your support professional have?
 Do they need specific technical skills, licenses, or software knowledge?
 Ensure your job description, screening process, and interview questions list any necessary skill requirements and clearly differentiate them from the “nice-to-haves.”

 - How do you keep them?
 Smart, engaged team members will want to continually grow and learn in their roles.
 Consider giving them a career path to follow and regular feedback so they know they’re on track.

 4. Measure the right data

 Many customer service activities are easy to measure.
 Your customer service software will produce detailed reports, but it can’t tell you which numbers really matter to your team and what you need to do about them.

 In my experience, there are three big questions that will help you decide which metrics matter most to your situation:

 - Who are you reporting to?
 The level of detail and timing of your measurements should suit the different people to whom you’re reporting.
 Your team leads need different reporting than your COO.

 Once you’ve selected your initial metrics, take baseline measurements and set some internal targets for your team to work toward.

 5. Pick your tools

 Battling with slow or unhelpful tools is a costly waste of your support team’s time and energy that would be much more usefully spent helping customers.
 However, customer service tools are often low on the priority list for companies that have limited budgets.